codemagic-ci-cd/codemagic-docs/content/yaml-quick-start/white-label-getting-started.md

 ---
 description: All the required steps to White label your application using Codemagic
-title: White label getting started guide
+title: White label apps
-weight: 2
 aliases:
   - /getting-started/white-label-apps
   - /knowledge-git/white-label-apps
   - /knowledge-white-label/white-label-scripts
+weight: 15
 ---

 These are the steps you need to get started white labeling your application using Codemagic.